0xjacobb/bitcoinstatistics/README.md

 In development

 ## App description
+The App shows an indication how "hot" the term Bitcoin is predicated on tweets and google interests statistics.
+It display the "hotness factor" in a heat meter based on 24h data.
+It pulls every 24h new data for the past day automatically and store it a database.
+The provided data from Twitter and Google are not very accurate, but for a "general feeling" about the market it should be good enough.

+* For Twitter the free API subscription is used, therefore limitted data access
+* For Google Trends the pseudo API "pytrends" is used, because Google does not provide a free API for Google Trends

-This is a Python Dash Web App built with PostgreSQL as database.
+It is a Python Dash Web App built with PostgreSQL as database.
 It is deployed on [Heroku](https://www.heroku.com) and you could find it here [https://bitcoinstatistics.herokuapp.com](https://bitcoinstatistics.herokuapp.com).

-The App shows an indication how "hot" the term Bitcoin is based on tweets and google statistics.
-It display the "hotness factor" in a heatmeter based on 24h data.

 ## Running code local on your Mac
 ### Installation of PostgreSQL as DATABASE